Ivan Savvidi: Gun demonstration

-Ivan Savvidis was the focus of global attention on the evening of March 11, 2018, when he entered the stadium during the PAOK - AEK championship match, which was a pivotal moment in the 2017–2018 season.
+Ivan Savvidis was the focus of global attention on the evening of March 11, 2018, when he entered the stadium during the PAOK - AEK Athens championship match, which was a pivotal moment in the 2017–2018 season.
 At the time, the match was tied at 0-0, and at the 90-minute mark, PAOK's Fernando Varela scored the decisive goal with a header.
 The referee initially allowed the goal to PAOK, but a few minutes later, at the suggestion of the linesman and following protests from the AEK players, he disallowed the goal for offside.
 The overturning of the goal sparked a huge uproar both in the stands and inside the stadium, with players from both teams storming the pitch.
 Among them was Ivan Savvidis, who, accompanied by his bodyguards, ordered the PAOK players to leave the stadium.
 Ivan Savvidis appeared with a revolver strapped to his hip.
 The referee and the AEK players headed to the locker room when they saw Savvidis with the handgun in his belt and the game was stopped.

 The pistol was photographed by the mobile phones of AEK's officials and was soon released on the internet.
 Although the pistol did not come out of its holster, the spectacle of the gun-toting businessman storming the stadium was the subject of negative commentary worldwide.

 Savvidis was initially sentenced to 25 months' imprisonment, suspended for three years, after being found guilty of illegal entry into the stadium and possession of weapons.
 Apart from the criminal aspect, the sports justice system had punished the PAOK FC president with a three-year stadium ban and a fine of 100,000 euros.

 The sentence handed down by the appeal court was reduced to eight months, with a three-year suspension.
 The businessman was found guilty only for the accusation of "possession, with intent, of an object that may cause bodily harm during a sporting event".